 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM I: Patients receive cabozantinib S-malate orally (PO) once daily (QD) on days 1-28.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 ARM II: Patients receive placebo PO QD on days 1-28.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 12 weeks until disease progression or start of new anticancer therapy, and then every 6 months until 8 years after registration.